15 Best CMS For Ecommerce in 2026: What a CMS Is and How to Choose One

 • It has powerful SEO tools, a unified configuration, a mobile-friendly admin area, and frontend templates.

-• Some customers need more customization opportunities.
+• Some customers need more customization options.

 • There are compatibility problems between the installed plugins.